-- 20.1 The facility shall be responsible for no less than the following: - a) establishing and maintaining a facility-wide infection surveillance program; - b) developing and implementing written policies and procedures for the surveillance, prevention, and control of infections in all resident care departments/services; - c) establishing policies governing the admission and isolation of residents with known or suspected infectious diseases; - d) developing, evaluating and revising on a continuing basis infection control policies, procedures and techniques for all appropriate areas of facility operation and services; - e) developing and implementing a system for evaluating and recording the occurrences of all infections relevant to employment (e.g., skin rash) among personnel and infections among residents; such records shall be made available to the licensing agency upon request;
+- 22.1 The facility shall be responsible for no less than the following: - a) establishing and maintaining a facility-wide infection surveillance program; - b) developing and implementing written policies and procedures for the surveillance, prevention, and control of infections in all resident care departments/services;

-- f) implementing a TB infection control program requiring risk assessment and development of a TB infection control plan; early identification, treatment and isolation of strongly suspected or confirmed infectious TB residents; effective engineering controls; an appropriate respiratory protection program; health care worker TB training, education, counseling and screening; and evaluation of the program's effectiveness, per guidelines in reference 30. - g) developing and implementing an institution-specific strategic plan for the prevention and control of vancomycin resistance, with a special focus on vancomycin-resistant enterococci, per guidelines in reference 32.
+- establishing policies governing the admission and isolation of residents with known or suspected infectious diseases; - d) developing, evaluating and revising on a continuing basis infection control policies, procedures and techniques for all appropriate areas of facility operation and services; - e) developing and implementing a system for evaluating and recording the occurrences of all infections relevant to employment (e.g., skin rash) among personnel and infections among residents; such records shall be made available to the licensing agency upon request; - f) implementing a TB infection control program requiring risk assessment and development of a TB infection control plan; early identification, treatment and isolation of strongly suspected or confirmed infectious TB residents; effective engineering controls; an appropriate respiratory protection program; health care worker TB training, education, counseling and screening; and evaluation of the program's effectiveness, per guidelines in reference 30. - i) The TB infection control plan shall include, at a minimum, a provision that residents shall be screened for TB, within fourteen (14) days of admission, and found to be free of active tuberculosis based upon the results of a negative two-step tuberculin skin test.
+If documented evidence is provided that the resident has had a two-step tuberculin skin test, performed within the most recent twelve (12) months prior to admission, that was negative, the requirements of this section shall be met. - g) developing and implementing an institution-specific strategic plan for the prevention and control of vancomycin resistance, with a special focus on vancomycin-resistant enterococci, per guidelines in reference 32.
 (See also reference 31 herein for additional information on this issue). - h) developing and implementing protocols for: 1) discharge planning to home that include full instruction to the family or caregivers regarding necessary infection control measures; and 2) hospital transfer of residents with infectious diseases which may present the risk of continuing transmission.
-Examples of such diseases include, but are not limited to, tuberculosis (TB), Methicillin resistant staphylococcus aureus (MRSA), vancomycin resistant enterococci (VRE), and clostridium difficile. - assuring that all resident care staff are available in order to assist in the prevention and control of infectious diseases and are provided with adequate direction, training, staffing and facilities to perform all required infection surveillance, prevention and control functions. - 20.2 Infection control provisions shall be established for the mutual protection of residents, employees, and the public. - 20.3 A continuing education program on infection control shall be conducted periodically for all staff.
+Examples of such diseases include, but are not limited to, tuberculosis (TB), Methicillin resistant staphylococcus aureus (MRSA), vancomycin resistant enterococci (VRE), and clostridium difficile. - i) assuring that all resident care staff are available in order to assist in the prevention and control of infectious diseases and are provided with adequate direction, training, staffing and facilities to perform all required infection surveillance, prevention and control functions. - 22.2 Infection control provisions shall be established for the mutual protection of residents, employees, and the public. - 22.3 A continuing education program on infection control shall be conducted periodically for all staff.

-20.4 Reporting of Communicable Diseases
+22.4 Reporting of Communicable Diseases